salrashid123/oauth2oidc/README.md

 So, lets make this easier and have a small script that does (some) of this

-What w'ere going to do is create a small application that performs 3LO and then acquires an id_token for a given audience
+What we're going to do is create a small application that performs 3LO and then acquires an id_token for a given audience

 #### Download client_secrets.json